nonoleekr/smart-online-quiz-system/README.md

 - Select "Admin Mode" from the main menu.
 - Enter the admin password (default: `admin123`).
 - You can then add, search, edit, or delete questions in the quiz bank.
+- The system prevents adding duplicate questions (case-insensitive).
+- The leaderboard file is automatically set to read-only after updates to prevent tampering.
+Only the quiz system can write to it.

 ## Customization
 - To change the admin password, edit the `ADMIN_PASSWORD` variable in `admin.py`.
-- To add or edit questions directly, you can also modify `data/questions.json`.
+- To add or edit questions directly, you can also modify `data/questions.json` (not recommended; use Admin Mode for validation and duplicate prevention).

 ## License
 This project is for educational purposes.